 So, a defendant can only be found guilty if the Commonwealth proves beyond a reasonable doubt that the defendant did in fact commit the criminal act, and also proves beyond a reasonable doubt that one or more of those three conditions existed.

 In the right circumstances, necessity can be a valuable defense.
 The classic example used in law schools is the person on a boat that catches fire.
 In this hypothetical example, the person can't swim and has to trespass on a dock with a no-trespassing sign to escape the danger of the burning boat.
 It's an interesting issue when the facts support a necessity defense and it's exceedingly rare.
 In a recent case of mine, a client was within 100 yards of an ex-girlfriend's home when the police encountered him.
-He was in the process of retrieving several pit bull dogs that she released from the home.
+He was in the process of retrieving several pit bull dogs that she released out of spite from the home.
 There may be a defense of necessity present.
 He believed that the dogs presented a danger to those that they encountered; he believed that he had to capture them or they might attack someone; and he could not rely on anyone else to capture the dogs since they might attack other persons that intervened.

 It may be surprising to learn that there are real cases in which an escaped prisoner raises the defense.
 In that context, if a necessity defense is raised in a prison escape case, at a minimum there must be evidence that the defendant: (1) was faced with a specific threat of death, forcible sexual attack, or substantial bodily injury in the immediate future; (2) had no time for complaint to the authorities, or shows a history of futile complaints; (3) had no time or opportunity to resort to the courts; (4) used no force or violence toward prison personnel or other innocent persons in escaping; and (5) immediately surrendered to authorities once safe from the immediate threat.